 What Do I Need to Become an HVAC Helper?

 For anyone interested in being an HVAC helper, you generally start by completing a training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
-Related subjects may be covered in additional classes, such as electrical theory and safety practices.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+Many programs extend classes to cover related subjects, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers may choose to become certified by a professional organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as sufficient on-site work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require a specific amount of work experience or continuing education credits.

-As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers hovers around $37,000, although some HVAC helpers may earn more or less than this amount.
-With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, earning higher average salaries.
+As reported by the Bureau of Labor Statistics, average yearly wage for HVAC helpers hovers around $37,000, though a few HVAC helpers can eventually earn more.
+With experience and additional training, HVAC helpers can transition to becoming fully certified HVAC technicians, earning higher average salaries.

-All in all,, an HVAC helper is an important member of a heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.
+All in all,, HVAC helpers are key members of any heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+After training and education programs are complete, an HVAC helper can become a valuable and well-paid member of the HVAC industry.